MageKing17/SpaceWar/readme.txt

   + Added an icon, showing various S:BitI ships shooting at each other.
 Looks a lot more interesting than the default Windows icon, at least.

+v0.7.2.2 - GitHub Version
+  - Removed all but the S:BitI theme, and removed references to the removed content.
+  ?
+While I was at it, slightly fixed up a couple alignment issues in the
+    localization file.

 ################################################################################

             CONTROLS: